 In the original picture (below right), the cats were sitting reversed.

-switched the color of the cats to make the logo work.
+so the colors of the cats where switched to make the logo work.

 Unfortunately, both pets are now in kitty cat heaven.